fearfulcritter/Lostinhysteric/README.md

 int: gachiakuta, dandy world, outlaws of robloxia, save robloxia, trud, mcsm , dod , forsaken some of the time , phighting, cos, mm2012, pressure ,regretevator , bfdi, tpot, osc
+,seildirectory , sfawtde, crk i have more but i dont have time to insert them her so sorry!

 if your going to be annoying and a dunce then stay away, i don't like when people being annoying for a peculiar reason. im mostly offtab so c+h always even  if my name says dni you may c+h, but when a friend is with me already ,